 In modern production environments, IIoT enables quick assessments through its intricate network of sensors, which collect data from the components.
 The gathered data is analyzed and necessary actions are taken to maximize productivity and minimize downtime.
 The benefits of integrating IIoT in the production environment facilitates higher yields, enhanced quality, system integrity, inventory control, and lower cost of ownership, energy optimization, and remote access to analytic information.

 Even though the adoption of IIoT has proved beneficial to the organizations, a complete IIoT implementation is not without challenges.
 The IIoT manufacturing applications act on real-time data from advanced components with dedicated device-level intelligence.
-Besides, the edge and cloud-based computing require advanced infrastructure capable of processing big data.
+Besides, the edge and cloud-based computing require advanced infrastructure capable of processing big data solutions.

 Leveraging embedded intelligence at device level offers several benefits to the users.
 It gathers the relevant data from smart pneumatic devices.
 The programmable logic controller (PLC) program remains intact as the diagnostic and prognostic information gathering is carried out at the device level.
 The availability of the prognostic data enables predictive maintenance to be carried out when required.